top of page

 Summary of CFJ’s Position

-CFJ strongly supports the proposed rules because they rein in serial and parallel IPR petitions; reduce duplicative validity litigation that Congress never intended the PTAB to replicate; reaffirm Congress’s constitutional primacy over patent law under Article I, Section 8, Clause 8; strengthen U.S. national security and technological competitiveness; align USPTO practice with founding-era principles such as natural rights, property rights, and limited government; restore predictability and investment incentives essential for commercialization; and counteract the structural petitioner-favoring biases embedded in IPR as implemented.
+CFJ strongly supports the proposed rules because they rein in serial and parallel IPR petitions.
+They reduce duplicative validity litigation that Congress never intended the PTAB to replicate.
+These rules reaffirm Congress’s constitutional primacy over patent law under Article I, Section 8, Clause 8.
+They also strengthen U.S. national security and technological competitiveness.
+Furthermore, they align USPTO practice with founding-era principles such as natural rights, property rights, and limited government.
+The proposed rules restore predictability and investment incentives essential for commercialization.
+They also counteract the structural petitioner-favoring biases embedded in IPR as implemented.

 CFJ further explains why concerns over judicial scrutiny lack merit: the Constitution grants plenary authority to Congress over patents, and the USPTO operates squarely within those delegated boundaries.